KingKai-1906/sr.kaio-seasoning/INSTRUCTIONS.md

     This one will be disabled by the same idea as the Immersive Lockpicking/Bookreading, it removes informational elements from the HUD.
   - [ ] **Disable Follower Collision**
     Although it's nice to don't have your way blocked by your followers, unfortunately it adds a lot of clipping issues and bad follower positioning, so, this one is going out!

+  ### TPF-X - INTERFACE
+  - [ ] **Main Menu Design Replacer - Multilanguage - 60 FPS**
+    Although the idea of the mod is nice, it has tw issues: it doesn't fits well with my menu replacer and it's not properly centralized, so we're going to keep the vanilla right-side main menu.
+  - [ ] **QuickLootRE**
+  - [ ] **No Lockpick Activate (SKSE) - Updated**
+  - [ ] **QuickLoot Retexture**
+    I personally don't like QuickLoot, so I'm disabling it

+    If you followed TPF-X 100% (as you SHOULD), there should be a last mod on this spearator, a main font replacer that you've chose between Sovngarde and Fertigo.
+My Conflict Resolution Patch assumes you're using Sovngarde Light.
+IF you use other main font, you'll need to properly edit the `fontconfig.txt` inside it to match your font of choice.
+If you're using Sovngarde Light, you're covered :)

+  ### TPF-X - GAMEPLAY TWEAKS
+  - [ ] **Blade and Bunt - Vanilla Difficulty Modifiers**
+  - [ ] **Blade and Blunt - Timed Block Module**
+    Those two mods make the game a lot more easier.
+In my humble opinion, TPF found the sweet-spot reagrding balance on difficulty and I intend to leave it that way.

+  ### TPF-X - MISCELLANEOUS
+  - [ ] **All No Tails**
+    No animals were harmed on the making of this guide :P

   ### PATCHER OUTPUT
   We'll need to re-run the Nemesis patcher, because we're adding a Stagger Fix mod, so before anything, disable the original one from TPF, and also rename it adding a **TPF** before, **Nemesis Output** becomes **TPF Nemesis Output**.
+  Also, we're going to regenerate the facegens, so disable its output also.
+  - [ ] **Facegen Output**
   - [ ] **Nemesis Output**

   ### 5.2 - Install Mods
   Now, we're going to add mods into some sections.
-I'll just list the mod sections where mods are being added, otherwise, they're 100% identical as TPF, so leave them UNTOUCHED.
+I'll just list the mod sections where mods are being added, otherwise, they're 100% identical as TPF-X, so leave them UNTOUCHED.

   Every downloaded mod must be installed, activated and put under the corresponding separator as the last ones, **UNLESS NOTED OTHERWISE**!